jakewc12/Reversi/ReversiGame/README.md

 other systems through the skipCurrentTurn() and placeDisc() methods.
 These methods can be called to influence what moves are made and how the board develops and looks like over time.

-The view is also controlled by a separate system as it is given a ReadOnly model instead of a Mutable model.
-The view does not influence anything in the model.
+The textualview is also controlled by a separate system as it is given a ReadOnly model instead of a Mutable model.
+The textualview does not influence anything in the model.
 However, it does drive other parts of the system through the Appendable.
-The Appendable along with the view's render() function allow other systems to effectively accept certain things in the view as input.
+The Appendable along with the textualview's render() function allow other systems to effectively accept certain things in the textualview as input.

         Key subcomponents: